YasmineBB/cycle-changes-tracker/README.md

 11. Click "Connect to GitHub".

-12. Search for the GitHub repository by name you gave it.
+12. Search for the GitHub repository by the name you gave it.

 13. Choose either "Enable Automatic Deploys" or "Deploy Branch" to enable manual deploys.

 14. Once loaded, click "View" to view the deployed site.

 There was an issue a few days before my project submission deadline with GitHub announcing that a number of security tokens had been compromised in a security breach.
-As a result, I was unable to deploy from the Heroku dashboard.
+Due to changes they had made as a result, I was unable to deploy from the Heroku dashboard.
 As I had manual deploys enabled, I had to link my app to my Gitpod terminal and deploy from the terminal.

-To do this I took the following steps passed on from Code Institute:
+To do this I took the following steps kindly passed on by the Code Institute team:

 1. Run the command: *heroku login -i*
 2. Log in with email and Heroku password.